medialab/xan/docs/cmd/parallel.md

                                 path to source file.

 parallel freq options:
     -s, --select <cols>       Columns for which to build frequency tables.
     --sep <char>              Split the cell into multiple values to count using the provided separator.
     -A, --all                 Remove the limit.
     -l, --limit <n>           Limit the frequency table to the N most common items.
 Use -A, -all or set to 0 to disable the limit.
                               [default: 10]
     -a, --approx              If set, return the items most likely having the top counts, as per given --limit.
 Won't work if --limit is 0 or with -A, --all.
 Accuracy of results increases with the given limit.
+    -X, --approx-algo <name>  Name of the algorithm to use to find top-k approximation when using the -a/--approx flag.
+Can be either the default `space-saving` (`ss`) algorithm, or `heavy-keeper` (`hk`) algorithm, which is more suited to zipfian streams (items distribution following a power law).
+                              [default: space-saving]
     -N, --no-extra            Don't include empty cells & remaining counts.

 parallel stats options:
     -s, --select <cols>    Columns for which to build statistics.